dimitris47/units/README.md

 b.
 Debian systems:

-Run the units-1.0.deb file.
+Navigate to downloads directory and run:
+$ sudo dpkg -i units-1.0.deb.
 You might need to install the libqt5gui5 package before running the .deb file.